 6. They've stopped taking chances for fear of looking silly

 7. They panic when things don’t go to plan

 8. They are oversensitive to criticism

-As a previous teacher and peak performance expert I see this behaviour a lot during Term 1, especially when children are moving from primary to secondary school.
+As a previous teacher and peak performance expert, I see this behavior a lot during Term 1, especially when children are moving from primary to secondary school.

 When a child has been a ‘big fish in a little pond’ gaining the highest grades, achieving sports star status on the playing field and generally being the best at everything, it can be a hard knock when they reach secondary and are no longer ranked ‘the best’.